yhbcode000/VibeVoice/README.md

 The model can synthesize speech up to **90 minutes** long with up to **4 distinct speakers**, surpassing the typical 1-2 speaker limits of many prior models.

+Fine-tuning is now supported, which is incredibly powerful.
+You can adapt VibeVoice to a new language or a new voice - [try it out](https://github.com/vibevoice-community/VibeVoice/blob/main/FINETUNING.md)

 ## [Examples](./EXAMPLES.md)

 ## Evaluation